 Tostadas are corn tortillas which have been left to crisp-up on the comal on which they are cooked.
 A tasty cracker-like food which gets topped with almost anything.
 Similar to a tortilla, sopes are softer and thicker and are frequently served with beans, sour cream, salsa, shredded lettuce and sometimes meat.
 Our favourite tostada is a tuna tostada.

 Probably the most famous authentic Mexican food, Mole is a popular traditional Mexican chilli-based sauces.
 Like most things in Mexico due to its size, there are many regional variations.
 The most well-known are those from the southern regions of Oaxaca and Puebla and includes chocolate.
 Moles are notorious for their complexity to make and the high number of ingredients used to make them.
 If you have a few hours spare give our chicken mole recipe a go!

 We’re guessing the last thing you think of when looking at a cactus is “let me put this in my mouth!”
 Surprisingly though cactus is a staple in authentic Mexican cooking.
-Known as Nopales or Prickly Pear, the thorns from the pads of the Nopal cactus are removed and sliced.
+Known as Nopales or Prickly Pear, great care is taken in removing the thorns from the pads of the Nopal cactus and then sliced.
 Nopales have a bright, sour taste and there are so many uses.
 As we mentioned earlier, you will find them in tacos on their own or as an accompaniment.
 But you will also find Nopales as a topping in salads and stews, stuffed in quesadillas, scrambled with eggs or as a side dish.